AndreaPrestia/Felis/README.md

 **Subscribe to a topic**

-To ease the testing process, I have two console applications that subscribe to Felis broker.
+To ease the testing process, I have a NodeJS console applications that subscribe to Felis broker with multiple subscribers.

-These application contains the logic to subscribe to messages by topic.
+This application contains the logic to subscribe to messages by topic.

 **Usage of Subscribers**

 Just launch the **Subscriber** applications in the **Examples** directory.

-The subscribers with the **NoAck** reference in their name demonstrates how they can reprocess a message N times as defined by the publisher.

 **Conclusion**